Profanor/micro-commerce-app/README.md

 - ✅ Docker-friendly structure
 - ✅ CORS + Deployment Configured for Vercel & Render
 - ✅ Modular, Service-Oriented Backend

+⚠️  **Note on Deployment (Render Idle Spin-Up Time)**

+- The backend is deployed on Render (free tier), which enters an idle state after periods of inactivity.
+- When you first access the live API or frontend, the server may take up to 50 seconds to spin back up.
+- Once active, subsequent requests will respond instantly.

 ## 👨‍💻 Author